hieronymusBusch/alexander-busch.eu/content/authors/admin/_index.md

 # Education to show in About widget
 education:
   courses:
-  - course: MSc in Economics Candidate
+  - course: MSc in Economics
     institution: London School of Economics and Political Science
     year: 2022
   - course: BSc in Economics